GeoNet/bucketFTP/ftpserver_s3/README.md

 # FTP Server for S3

-This is a Go implementation of an FTP server which uses Amazon S3 for storage of file.
+This is a Go implementation of an FTP server which uses Amazon S3 for storage of files.
 It's easy to build and supports basic FTP commands such as get, put, delete, ls, cd, rename, and mkdir.
 It is free and open source, using the Apache 2.0 license.

 ## Security

-FTP is an extremely insecure protocol.
-We use hardware that requires an FTP server for transferring files.
+FTP is an insecure protocol.
+We use specialised hardware that only supports FTP.
 We strongly recommend using a private network when using FTP.

 User auth is extremely simple.
 It's checking against environment variables.
 This will likely change in the future.
+One option would be to use the S3 credentials for the username/password, but we didn't want these accidentally transmitted in plain text.

-TLS is not currently implemented but is supported by the ftp server.
+TLS is not currently implemented but is supported by the upstream ftp server.

 File modes on S3 are faked.
 Attempting to read or modify a file on S3 with insufficient permissions will raise an error.